Ensembles provably learn equivariance through data augmentation: Preliminaries

+It is possible to show that iterative training algorithms are equivariant if the update is equivariant.
+To show this, we need the following Lemma from \cite{nordenfors2024optimizationdynamicsequivariantaugmented}. \begin{lemma}[Equivariance to joint transformation] Let $\Phi_A$ be a neural network, then, under Assumption (1) that all non-linearities are equivariant, we have that,

-\end{theorem} \begin{proof} The proof is by induction on the number of layers $N$.
-Let $\Phi^N_A$ be the network given by the first $N$ layers of $\Phi_A$.
-Let us start with the case $N=1$.
+for every $g\in G$ and $x\in X$. \end{lemma} \begin{proof} The proof is by induction on the number of layers $N$.
+To this end, denote by $\Phi^N_A$ the network given by the first $N$ layers of $\Phi_A$.
 For $N=1$ we have

-where the first equality is by definition of $\rho(g)$, the second equality is by $G$-equivariance of $\sigma_0$, and the third equality follows since $\rho_i(g)$ is a representation, $\forall i \in \{0,1\}$, $\forall g\in G$.
+where the first equality is by definition of $\rho(g)$, the second equality is by $\rho$-equivariance of $\sigma_0$, and the third equality follows since $\rho_i(g)$ is a representation, $\forall i \in \{0,1\}$, $\forall g\in G$.

 Now, assume that $\Phi^K_A(\rho_0(g) x)=\rho_K(g)\Phi^K_{\rho(g^{-1})A}(x)$, $\forall g \in G$.
 We want to show that $\Phi^{K+1}_A(\rho_0(g) x)=\rho_{K+1}(g)\Phi^{K+1}_{\rho(g^{-1})A}(x)$, $\forall g \in G$.
 We have